 I also think many people underestimate how emotionally seductive potential can be.
 Potential allows people to continue emotionally investing without confronting reality fully.
 Because as long as the relationship remains incomplete, the fantasy version never has to fully collapse.

 That is why some almost-relationships stay emotionally alive longer than relationships that actually existed.
 Not because they were deeper.
 But because they remained psychologically unfinished.
+And unfinished stories are very hard for humans to stop revisiting.

 What I’ve Observed